10 things you need to know before the opening bell (SPX, SPY, DIA, QQQ, GS, DIS, DBX)

 Soybean inventories pile up amid US-China trade battle.
 The Department of Agriculture on Thursday lowered its projections for soybean exports by 160 million bushels to 1.9 billion for the 2018-2019 marketing year as China has turned to South America and elsewhere for the legume during its trade war with the US.

 A closely watched measure of market risk has reversed course for the first time since the financial crisis.
-The Sharpe ratio, which is used to evaluate the return of an asset compared to its level of risk, has flipped "conclusively" and strategists John Bilton and Karen Ward of JPMorgan Asset Management explain how it's a massive opportunity for investors.
+The Sharpe ratio, which is used to evaluate the return of an asset compared with its level of risk, has flipped "conclusively," and the strategists John Bilton and Karen Ward of JPMorgan Asset Management say it's a massive opportunity for investors.

-Goldman Sachs' former CEO attended a meeting at the center of the $6.5 billion Malaysian wealth fund scandal.
-The former Goldman Sachs CEO Lloyd Blankfein was present at a meeting that helped set up the $6.5 billion 1MDB Malaysian sovereign wealth fund that is now the subject of a global corruption probe, Bloomberg says.
-There is no evidence Blankfein knew that the Malaysian businessman Jho Low, who has been implicated in a money laundering scandal tied to the fund, would be attending the meeting.
+Goldman Sachs' former CEO attended a meeting at the center of the $6.5 billion Malaysian wealth-fund scandal.
+While CEO of Goldman Sachs, Lloyd Blankfein was present at a meeting that helped set up the $6.5 billion 1MDB Malaysian sovereign wealth fund that is now the subject of a global corruption investigation, Bloomberg says.
+There is no evidence Blankfein knew that the Malaysian businessman Jho Low, who has been implicated in a money-laundering scandal tied to the fund, would be attending the meeting.

 Disney beats.
 The entertainment giant beat on profit and revenue as it saw success from its Marvel sequel "Ant Man and the Wasp" and as more visitors went to its parks, Reuters says.

 Dropbox's guidance tops estimates.
-The file-hosting company reported third-quarter results that beat on both the top and bottom lines and gave Q4 revenue guidance of $367 million to $370 million that was ahead of the $363.7 million that analysts were expecting.
+The file-hosting company reported third-quarter results that beat on both the top and bottom lines and gave fourth-quarter revenue guidance of $367 million to $370 million — ahead of the $363.7 million that analysts were expecting.

 Earnings reporting slows down.
 Athenahealth reports after markets close.